Statistical Bergman geometry: Introduction

-In particular, if $\O$ represents a bounded Hermitian symmetric domain, the above theorem follows naturally (Corollary \ref{cor: CLT for bounded symmetric domain}).
-It is interesting to note that the sequence of random vectors is constructed by the geometric median for the diastasis functions. \\
+In particular, if $\Omega$ represents a bounded Hermitian symmetric domain, the above theorem follows directly (Corollary \ref{cor: CLT for bounded symmetric domain}).
+It is interesting to note that the covariance of the normal distribution is the inverse of the Bergman metric at $z_0$.

+The proof of Theorem~\ref{thm: C} relies on the asymptotic normality of the maximum likelihood estimator in the context of information geometry (\cite{LehmannELCasellaGeorge98}).
+One of the main challenges we faced arose from the fact that our sample space $\O$ is not compact, which differs from the standard assumptions required for central limit theorems and the asymptotic normality.
+Compactness of the sample space ensures the existence of the Fr\'echet sample mean and guarantees the finiteness of various expectations necessary for establishing results.
+To overcome this difficulty, we defined $\hat{z}_m$ as a local minimizer, and showed that for each fixed $m$, there exists a small neighborhood around $z_0$ in which such $\hat{z}_m$ exists (Theorem~\ref{thm: argmin converges a.s.}).
+Moreover, by assuming Condition $C_6$, we were able to ensure both the finiteness and the vanishing of certain expectation terms required in the proof. \\

 The article is organized as follows.
-In Section 2, we review basic terminology in the Bergman geometry and Information geometry.
-In Section 3, we define the map $\Phi: \O \rightarrow \Prob(\O)$ using the Bergman kernel and prove Theorem A. In addition, we show that the Amari-Chensov tensor, which is an important tensor in Information geometry, vanishes, and all $\alpha$-connections are the same as the Levi-Civita connection of the Fisher information metric.
-In Section 4, we discuss the monotonically decreasing property of the Fisher information metric and prove Theorem B. Theorem C is proved in section 5.
-For readers who may not be familiar with the terminology, we provide basic definitions and well-known theorems in Information geometry and Probability theory in Appendix A and B, respectively.
+In Section 2, we review basic terminology in Bergman geometry and information geometry.
+In Section 3, we define the map $\Phi: \O \rightarrow \Prob(\O)$ using the Bergman kernel and prove Theorem~\ref{thm: A}.
+In addition, we compute various information--geometric structures.
+In Section 4, we discuss the monotonically decreasing property of the Fisher information metric and prove Theorem~\ref{thm: B}.
+Theorem~\ref{thm: C} is proved in section 5.
+For readers who may not be familiar with the terminology, we provide basic definitions and well-known theorems in information geometry and probability theory in Appendix A and B, respectively.